 In addition, all of the receivables in the trust that accrue interest will be simple interest receivables.
 Under simple interest receivables, if an obligor pays a fixed periodic installment early, the portion of the payment applied to reduce the unpaid balance will be greater than the reduction if the payment had been made as scheduled, and the final payment will be reduced accordingly.
 As a result, the contract value of the receivable, at any time, may be greater than its principal balance.
 Upon final payment (including prepayment in full) of the receivable, principal collected through that final payment will be less than the resulting increase in the targeted principal distribution, which could lead to a cash flow shortfall that could result in delays and/or reductions in the interest and principal payments on your notes.

 The return on your notes could be reduced by shortfalls due to extreme weather conditions and natural disasters.

-Cross-collateralization may adversely affect the timing and amount of recoveries on the receivables and the payments on the notes.
 Extreme weather conditions could cause substantial business disruptions, economic losses, unemployment and/or an economic downturn.
 As a result, the related obligors' ability to make payments on the receivables could be adversely affected.
 The issuing entity's ability to make payments on the notes could be adversely affected if the related obligors were unable to make timely payments.